Get the Lead Out Iowa

 Get the Lead Out (GTLO) of Iowa is a water testing program at the University of Iowa.
 Researchers at the University of Iowa Department of Civil and Environmental Engineering working with the Center for Health Effects of Environmental Contamination (CHEEC).
 GTLO is offering free drinking water testing through a mail-in service to test for lead, copper, and other water quality measurements (such as nitrate and arsenic).
 Priority will be given to participants with older homes (pre-1986), young children (age 6 or younger), or known lead plumbing or service lines.

-To request a free sampling kit, individuals should email firstname.lastname@example.org.
+To request a free sampling kit, individuals should visit https://gettheleadout.uiowa.edu.

-The water sampling kits include four bottles, two commercially-available lead test strips, a set of instructions, and 3-minute survey.
-Participants will fill up the bottles, test their water with a commercially-available lead test strips, fill out the user experience survey, and return the boxes to us for extensive laboratory testing.
+The water sampling kits include three bottles, a set of instructions, and a short questionnaire.
+Participants will fill up the bottles, fill out the questionnaire, and return the boxes to us for extensive laboratory testing.
 After about three weeks of sample analyses, we will send out personalized drinking water reports.
-We will use the responses from participants to understand how effective lead test strips are at detecting lead in home drinking water.
+We will use the responses from participants to understand the risk factors that drive lead in Iowans’ drinking water.